Milton Keynes Central railway station: Connex South Central

-In June 1997, Connex South Central began operating services between Gatwick Airport and Rugby via the Brighton and West London Lines that called at Milton Keynes Central with Class 319s.
-It was cut back to terminate at Milton Keynes in December 2000 before being withdrawn in May 2002 due to capacity constraints on the West Coast Main Line while the latter was being upgraded.
+In June 1997, Connex South Central began operating services between Gatwick Airport and Rugby, via the Brighton Main Line and West London Line.
+It was cut back to terminate at Milton Keynes in December 2000, before being withdrawn in May 2002 due to capacity constraints on the WCML while the latter was being upgraded.

 Southern

-Southern reintroduced the service in February 2009 with Class 377s initially operating to and from Brighton to Milton Keynes Central, before being curtailed at its southern end at South Croydon and later Clapham Junction.
-In May 2022, Southern cut its service back to terminate at Watford Junction, where passengers may transfer to Avanti West Coast or London Northwestern services to stations north of Watford.
+Southern reintroduced the London orbital route service in February 2009, initially operating between Brighton and Milton Keynes Central; this was before being curtailed at its southern end to terminate at South Croydon and later at Clapham Junction.
+In May 2022, Southern cut its service back to terminate at Watford Junction, where passengers for stations north of Watford might transfer to Avanti West Coast or London Northwestern Railway services.

 Service summary

 Location

 The station is at the western end of Central Milton Keynes, near the junction of the A5 with the A509.
-The station post-code is MK9 1LA.
-In the chainage notation traditionally used on the railway, its location on the line is 49 mi 65 ch from Euston.
+In the chainage notation, traditionally used on the railway, its location on the line is 49 mi 65 ch from Euston.